-Gone were the days of colorful lighted streets in the neighborhood (except for a few houses), and there’s no more Christmas decorations in front porches or doors.
+Gone were the days of colorful lighted streets in the neighborhood (except for a few houses), and there are no more Christmas decorations in front porches or doors.
 Christmas celebrations became simpler as before, as long as families and relatives remain together during this occasion.

 But then, a lot of establishments, especially malls, have grand Christmas decorations.
 At times, there are fireworks and events to add more fun to the holiday season.

 Nowadays, Christmas is all about bringing the families and relatives closer together.
-The decorations, presents and feasts don’t matter, for as long as there’s love and cheer during this Yuletide season.
+The decorations, presents, and feasts don’t matter, as long as we spread love and cheer during the Yuletide season.

 By the way, does anyone realize that Christmas is actually Christ’s birthday?
 We may be busy thinking about other things, but don’t forget that He makes it all possible, for us to live and to love life.
 So let us remember Him on this special day.
 (Yes, did I copy the “He makes it all possible” line from my previous holiday article.)

-From Manila, Keihancarl and The World According To KCOX wishes you a MERRY CHRISTMAS and a HAPPY NEW YEAR!
-May the Yuletide season bring you joy, love, hope and prosperity for the upcoming year ahead!
+From Manila, Keihancarl and The World According To KCOX wish you a MERRY CHRISTMAS and a HAPPY NEW YEAR!
+May the Yuletide season bring you joy, love, hope, and prosperity for the upcoming year ahead!